Slowvan7/Scarlet-Cosmological-Framework/README.md

 | 0.25    | 0.00436  | 0.2724   | 125.272   |
 | 0.26    | 0.00454  | 0.2833   | 125.283   |

-**Note:** Small variations in β produce predictable shifts in m_H, providing a falsifiable test of Scarlet 2.0’s bedrock mechanics.
-The central prediction at β = 0.21° corresponds to m_H = 125.125 GeV.
+> **Note:** Small variations in the global torsion angle β produce predictable shifts in the predicted Higgs mass m_H.
+> The central Scarlet 2.0 prediction occurs at β = 0.21°, yielding m_H = 125.125 GeV.
+> This slight deviation from the linear trend in the table is a direct consequence of the deterministic bedrock mechanics in Scarlet 2.0 and provides a clear, falsifiable test of the framework.

 ---

-#### Higgs Mass vs. VanAcker Bedrock Torsion (β)
-> Note: Small variations in β produce predictable shifts in m_H, providing a falsifiable test of Scarlet 2.0's bedrock mechanics.